 These particular dating samples are all from “the hobbit layers,” as the team refers to them.
 The hobbit layers are the sediments deposited when H. floresiensis lived here, and they are notoriously filled with stone tools and stegodon bones (pygmy elephants, seemingly a favorite food of hobbits).
 Occasionally when Benyamin pulls the PBC pipes out, along with it comes a stone tool or a stegodon tooth.
 Benyamin immediate identifies these, smiling and saying “stegodon,” then handing them to me and getting on with his work.
 As I clean the thick clay off the tools and examine them more closely, Roberts remarks that I am the first person to inspect this artifact in over 60,000 years, a tool made by an entirely other species of human.

 2:00 P.M.
 Watching Benyamin and Roberts work together is utterly entrancing.
-Neither speaks the other’s language, yet it’s instantly clear they have repeated this process of taking samples together for over a decade.
+Neither speaks the other’s language, yet it’s instantly clear that they have repeated this process of taking samples together for over a decade.
 Roberts sometimes speaks to Benyamin in English, knowing that he can’t understand.
-This almost seems to be Roberts’ way of logically laying out the next steps in the process for himself, but Benyamin picks up on the context clues despite the foreign tongue.
+This almost seems to be Roberts’ way of logically laying out the next steps in the process for himself: first we must do X, then we can move on to Y. Benyamin picks up on the context clues despite the foreign tongue.

-The only time I saw Roberts and Benyamin understand each other with words was when I remarked how skilled and careful Benyamin was when it came to excavating.
+The sole time I saw Roberts and Benyamin understand each other with words was when I remarked how skilled and careful Benyamin’s excavation style was.
 Roberts reminded me “it was Benyamin, after all, who found the hobbit!”
-At this, Benyamin turned from the wall of dirt he was chiseling away at, and looked at us, beaming.
+At this, Benyamin turned from the wall of dirt he was chiseling and looked at us–beaming.
 He said simply “Homo floresiensis!”
 Roberts nodded and replied “hobbit hunter!”
-Everyone nodded and laughed, then returned to work.
+Everyone laughed heartily and returned to work.

 I can’t help but wonder if Benyamin finds it strange that a scientist demands such lengths be taken for dirt to remain in the dark.
 It truly is an odd, arduous process keeping the samples away from light.
 In fact, Benyamin and Roberts will be at Liang Bua until about midnight tonight collecting other samples that require sheer darkness and therefore can only be obtained after the sun goes down.
 It would probably quite difficult for Benyamin to imagine the University laboratory in Australia where these samples will be taken, and then the chemical analyses they will undergo.
 Whether or not he concerns himself with these thoughts, he handles his role in the process very carefully.
 It seems to me, though, that Benyamin likely understands the oddities of Liang Bua better than most.